nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `Schedule`.
 An `EditScheduleCommand` object is then constructed with this `EditScheduleDescriptor` and the specified schedule index.

 Step 5.
-The `EditScheduleCommand` object gets the specified `schedule` from the current filtered schedule list using the schedule index.
+The `EditScheduleCommand` object gets the specified `Schedule` from the current filtered schedule list using the schedule index.

-Step 6. `EditScheduleCommand` object then creates an edited `schedule` from the specified `schedule` and the `EditScheduleDescriptor`.
+Step 6. `EditScheduleCommand` object then creates an edited `Schedule` from the specified `Schedule` and the `EditScheduleDescriptor`.

-Step 7. `EditScheduleCommand` object then calls the `setSchedule` method in the `ModelManager` with the new edited `schedule`.
+Step 7. `EditScheduleCommand` object then calls the `setSchedule` method in the `ModelManager` with the new edited `Schedule`.
-This method sets the specified `Schedule` in the model to be that edited `schedule`.
+This method sets the specified `Schedule` in the model to be that edited `Schedule`.

 Step 8.
-Finally, the `EditScheduleCommand` object updates the schedule list to display the edited `schedule`.
+Finally, the `EditScheduleCommand` object updates the schedule list to display the edited `Schedule`.

 The following sequence diagram shows how the above steps for edit schedule operation works: